HansSchouten/PHPageBuilder/README.md

 #### I am experienced
 - You want to build a custom website for a client within a few hours.
 - Your clients get lost in feature abundant admin panels like Drupal.
-- You hate to write or use messy Wordpress plugins for features you can write in no-time yourself, but still want to have some admin functionality to allow other people to manage the websites you create.
+- You hate to rely on messy (WordPress) plugins for features you can write in no-time yourself, but still want to have some admin functionality to allow other people to manage the websites you create.
 - You would like to have advanced functionality (search functionality, views that display data of remote sources, etc.) easily manageable by your clients.

 If you find yourself in any of the above, there are two starting points: